 If your answer to this question is anything less than $20, your only option will be one of the Resellers, though Virgin offers a package for $20 or Amaysim with a package at $10 for 2GB.
 Check their special offers, sometimes you will be able to enjoy cheap recharges for a restricted time.

 From $30 you can find interesting packages with a bit of everything, obviously with different possibilities depending on your wishes.
 You will be able to profit from a great amount of data and sometimes even a couple of hours to use for international calls at Optus and Vodafone (the same package would cost you at bit more at Telstra).

 Do you wish to have Internet access every day?

-Unlimited data in Australia is not available to Backpackers budgets, but if you are a real internet addict, some contracts for $40 offer up to 9GB of monthly data.
+Unlimited data in Australia is still pretty expensive !
+But if you are a real internet addict, some contracts for $50 offer up to 60GB of monthly data (less with Telstra).

 Do you plan on calling back on a regular basis?

 If you have chosen a package with a lot of data, Skype, Viber or Whatsapp will be your new friends.
 A couple of packages also offer a certain credit that allows you to call to landlines and international mobiles from Australia.
 The prices vary between the providers, depending on the connection fees on each call.

 Remember to check that your home country is in the list of the countries you can call for free from your package deal.